ansys/magnet-segmentation-toolkit/doc/source/Toolkit/ui.rst

   :alt: Settings Tab

-In the second case the user can specify the AEDT settings from first page and connect the toolkit to an existing AEDT session or create a new one, this will be necessary when exporting the 3D motor model from Motor-CAD.
+In the second case the user can specify the AEDT settings from first page and connect the toolkit to an existing AEDT session or create a new one, this is necessary when exporting the 3D motor model from Motor-CAD.
 Then in the **Motor-CAD Settings** tab load the .mot file by clicking on **Load**.

 .. image:: ../_static/Motor-CAD_Settings.png